-ACADIA Pharmaceuticals Inc. (the "Company") was originally incorporated in Vermont in 1993 as Receptor Technologies, Inc. The Company reincorporated in Delaware in 1997.
+ACADIA Pharmaceuticals Inc. (the "Company") was originally incorporated in Vermont in 1993 as Receptor Technologies, Inc. The Company reincorporated in Delaware in 1997 and its operations are based in San Diego, California.
 The Company is focused on innovative small molecule drugs that address unmet medical needs in neurological and related central nervous system disorders.
-The Company's operations are based in San Diego, California.

 The Company has incurred substantial operating losses since its inception due in large part to expenditures for its research and development activities.
-As of December 31, 2011, the Company had an accumulated deficit of \$346.9 million.
+As of December 31, 2012, the Company had an accumulated deficit of \$367.7 million.
 The Company expects to continue to incur operating losses for at least the next several years as it pursues the development of its product candidates.

 The Company will require significant additional financing in the future to fund its operations.
-Future capital requirements will depend on many factors, including the progress in, the outcome of and the costs of the Company's clinical trials, the scope, prioritization and number of its research and development programs, and the ability of its collaborators and the Company to reach the milestones, and other events or developments under its collaboration and license agreements.
+Future capital requirements will depend on many factors, including the progress in, the outcome of and the costs of the Company's clinical trials, the scope, prioritization and number of its research and development programs, and the ability of its collaborators and the Company to reach the milestones, and other events or developments under its collaboration and license agreements, and the ability of the Company to enter into new, and to maintain existing, collaboration and license agreements.
 Until the Company can generate significant continuing revenues, it expects to fund its operations through its existing cash, cash equivalents and investment securities, payments from existing and potential future collaborations, proceeds from private or public sales of its equity securities, debt financing, grant funding, or by licensing all or a portion of its product candidates or technology.
 The Company cannot be certain that additional funding will be available on acceptable terms, or at all.
 Conditions in the financial markets and other factors could have a material adverse effect on the Company's ability to access sufficient funding on acceptable terms, or at all.
 If the Company cannot raise adequate additional capital, it will be required to delay, further reduce the scope of, or eliminate one or more of its research or development programs or its commercialization efforts.
 In addition, the Company may be required to relinquish greater, or even all, rights to product candidates at earlier stages of development or on less favorable terms than it would otherwise choose.